NYUDataBootcamp/Book/pandas-input.md

 # Pandas 2:  Data input

 ---
-**Overview.** In the last lecture, we introduced some of the main ideas in the `pandas` package.
-We now talk about how we can use `pandas` (and `pandas_datareader`) to read data into Python.
+**Overview.** In the last lecture, we introduced some of the main ideas in the pandas package.
+We now talk about how we can use pandas (and pandas-datareader) to read data into Python.
 We will learn to read data from both the internet and from our computers.

 **Python tools.**  Pandas, Pandas-Datareader, reading spreadsheet files, data